The Christmas Dream

-The Christmas Dream (Le Rêve de Noël) is a 1900 French short silent Christmas film directed by Georges Méliès.
+The Christmas Dream (Le Rêve de Noël) is a 1900 French silent Christmas-themed trick film directed by Georges Méliès.
 It was released by Méliès's Star Film Company and is numbered 298–305 in its catalogues, where it was advertised as a féerie cinématographique à grand spectacle en 20 tableaux.

 Synopsis

 In a richly decorated bedroom, two children are tucked into bed by an older woman, who then sits at a bedside table and begins to read.
 What follows is a series of images and vignettes related to the Christmas season.

-First up is a fantastical landscape full of toys.
+First is a fantastical landscape full of toys.
 A wizard in a crown and long robes supervises Christmas boxes being sent out.
 When he leaves, the scene is filled by a parade and a dance of dolls, led by a jester-like Pulcinella.
 As the dance grows into joyful pandemonium, the wizard rushes on in great annoyance and makes an attempt to restore calm.

 Next, on the roofs of an old village, snow falls as angels distribute boxes.
 The scene shifts to the entrance of a Catholic church, where young bell-ringers are pulling their bell ropes and congregants are arriving from the snow for Mass.
 At the top of the belfry, a huge bell rings.
 Outside in the dark street, attendants with lanterns show the way into the church.
 At a sumptuous feast, a beggar is let in and given a seat at the table.

-The scene returns to the bedroom from the beginning of the film.
+The scene returns to the bedroom.
 It is Christmas morning, and the children awake to find presents waiting for them at the fireplace.
 The adults of the family arrive to greet the children.
 Finally, in a winter landscape with snow and icebergs, dancers celebrate the season and children marvel at a huge Christmas tree.